-Indicators and Examples in the Context of Daily Routines, Activities, and Play a.
-Demonstrates hygiene practices and personal care tasks with increasing independence.
+Indicators and Examples in the Context of Daily Routines, Activities, and Play b.
+Demonstrates healthy nutrition practices:

-- Uses a tissue to wipe nose when needed and throws the tissue away. - Washes and dries hands after using the toilet.
+- a.
+Demonstrates hygiene practices and personal care tasks with increasing independence. - Uses a tissue to wipe nose when needed and throws the tissue away. - Washes and dries hands after using the toilet.